University Administrative Policies

 4. General Delegation of Signature Authority

 Throughout this section, certain signature authority delegations are made for "main campus and the branches."
-For the purposes of this Policy, "main campus and the branches" refers to all components of The University of New Mexico outside of the Health Sciences Center, including, for example off-campus centers, graduate centers, the athletic campus, rented buildings, and other off-campus sites.
+For the purposes of this policy, "main campus and the branches" refers to all components of the University of New Mexico outside of the Health Sciences Center, including, for example off-campus centers, graduate centers, the athletic campus, rented buildings, and other off-campus sites.

 4.1.
 Operations

-Signature of employment contracts for officials reporting to the President is reserved to the President and may not be delegated.
+Signature of employment contracts for officials reporting to the University President is reserved to the President and may not be delegated.

 These delegations overlap with many of the more specific delegations listed below.